Best Practices for E-commerce Pricing Strategy

 It gives you a beforehand idea of how much your customer can possibly pay for a product.
 Say, for instance, you’re about to open an e-commerce store for custom-branded clothing; it’s expected that you conduct market research on your competitors to see how much their customers pay for related items.

 • How do they charge when a customer wants to buy two branded T-shirts?
+Or how do they set the price for a bulk order of t-shirts with print-on-demand services?

 • Are there any discounts when customers refer their friends?